The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 \subsubsection{Condenser in dielectric material}

-In its integral form, {Gauss's flux theorem} states that the flux of the electric field out of an arbitrary closed surface is proportional to the electric charge enclosed by the surface, irrespective of how that charge is distributed.
+In its integral form, {Gauss's flux theorem} states that the flux of the electrical field out of an arbitrary closed surface is proportional to the electrical charge enclosed by the surface, irrespective of how that charge is distributed.
 The surface layer represents a steep potential and concentration gradient.
-Above, we assumed that the counterforce that keeps the charges in their place against their electric attraction on the membrane's surface is a mechanical force: the ions cannot pass through the membrane.
+Above, we assumed that the counterforce that keeps the charges in their place against their electrical attraction on the membrane's surface is a mechanical force: the ions cannot pass through the membrane.
 However, such a counterforce does not exist on the side toward the 'bulk' part of the segment.
-The charges on the plates do not generate an electric field toward the bulk, but the concentration they represent does, according to the Nernst-Planck equation, provided there are charge carriers in the bulk.
-We hypothesize that virtual electric charges exist in the electrolytes, and their field provides the missing electric field.
+The charges on the plates do not generate an electrical field toward the bulk, but the concentration they represent does, according to the Nernst-Planck equation, provided there are charge carriers in the bulk.
+We hypothesize that virtual electrical charges exist in the electrolytes, and their field provides the missing electrical field.

-When explaining the effect of dielectricity, we must explicitly consider the duality of ions that they obey laws of electricity and thermodynamics \textit{simultaneously}; furthermore, the complexity of the electric structure of the solution and that the charge carriers have finite size (see "electron size" vs. "dipole size").
-According to the theory of electricity, the free charge carriers (the dissociated ions) are located on the surfaces where they form powerfully charged thin layers (condenser's plates) in the segments separated by a membrane on the two surfaces of the membrane; two proximal charge layers on the surfaces of the membrane.
-We assume that those ions behave as point charges, i.e., due to the attraction from the opposite charges on the opposite plate, they do not produce an electric field toward the side of the bulk of the electrolyte layers.
-In the classical picture, those layers represent step-like gradients in the electric field along the $z$ axis, and the constraint that the ions must not enter the membrane provides the needed counterforce.
+When explaining the effect of dielectricity, we must explicitly consider the duality of ions that they obey laws of electricity and thermodynamics \textit{simultaneously}; furthermore, the complexity of the electrical structure of the solution and that the charge carriers have finite size (see "electron size" vs. "dipole size").
+According to the theory of electricity, the free charge carriers (the dissociated ions) are located on the surfaces where they form powerfully charged thin layers (condenser plates) in the segments separated by a membrane on the two surfaces of the membrane; two proximal charge layers on the surfaces of the membrane.
+We assume that those ions behave as point charges, i.e., due to the attraction from the opposite charges on the opposite plate, they do not produce an electrical field toward the side of the bulk of the electrolyte layers.
+In the classical picture, those layers represent step-like gradients in the electrical field along the $z$ axis, and the constraint that ions must not enter the membrane provides the necessary counterforce.